 August 2006 marked the 10th Anniversary of the founding of Friends of Ballard Park.
 In 1996 by-laws were signed and the nonprofit was officially incorporated as a 501(3) c with a mission of protecting, preserving and maintaining Ballard Park, Newport’s only nature preserve.

-The Friends of Ballard Park today owes much of its success to the founding park members — Jim Baker, Ginny Purviance, Peter Simpson, Hap Morgan and, of course, Carol Ballard — who had the foresight to create an organization that would ensure Ballard Park would remain accessible to the public as a passive cultural and educational resource just we saw a few year ago during our Cappadocia tour from istanbul with lots of natural wonders, rock formations and hiking in historical valleys
+The Friends of Ballard Park today owes much of its success to the founding park members — Jim Baker, Ginny Purviance, Peter Simpson, Hap Morgan and, of course, Carol Ballard — who had the foresight to create an organization that would ensure Ballard Park would remain accessible to the public as a passive cultural and educational resource just we saw a few year ago during our Cappadocia Hot Air Balloon with lots of natural wonders, rock formations and hiking in historical valleys

 Once a dumping ground (when the FOB cleaned up the area large items like cars, refrigerators, ovens and construction materials were removed – see photos at right), Ballard Park is now emerging as a center for education and culture.
 The Friends of Ballard Park pays for a landscape architect to maintain the trails of the park.

 Memberships, grants and corporate donations to the Friends of Ballard Park have allowed the organization to expand its programming and reach.
 We appreciate this generous support and look forward to increased participation and input as we develop future events which balance community needs and long-term resource protection at Ballard Park.

 Enjoy an evening walk in the quarry meadow of Ballard Park when it is transformed into a magnificent blooming winter garden of lights.
 Thousands of lights will sparkle in a series of unique displays again this year.The Illuminated Garden is a free event and open to the public from 6 to 9 pm each night.
 It will be held, weather permitting (check our web site for weather advisories)